Basic cooking techniques.

 Braising and stewing (slow moist cooking).

-Braising – a combination of dry and moist heat; meat or vegetables are first seared, then slowly cooked in a small amount of liquid.
-Example: Braised beef short ribs, coq au vin.
+Braising is a combination of dry and moist heat.
+Meats or vegetables are first seared, then slowly cooked in a small amount of liquid.
+Example: braised beef short ribs, coq au vin.

-Stewing – similar to braising but with smaller pieces of meat or vegetables fully submerged in liquid, creating a rich broth.
-Example: Beef stew, vegetable curry.
+Stewing is similar to braising but with smaller pieces of meat or vegetables fully submerged in liquid, creating a rich broth.
+Example: beef stew, vegetable curry.

 Pressure cooking and sous vide (modern moist heat methods).